Dino1G/Multi-arm-Bandits-Techniques-In-Online-Advertising/README.md

 ## Conclusion
 The ϵ-greedy algorithm demonstrates superior optimization capabilities in our study, highlighting its potential in online advertising strategies.

-## Acknowledgements
-Special thanks to the University of California, Irvine (UCI) for providing the dataset and to Lancaster University's SCC462 course for their support.

 ## References
 <a id="1">[1]</a> R. C. Gatti, “A multi-armed bandit algorithm speeds up the evolution of cooperation,” Ecological Modelling, 2021.